AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 We encourage everyone to come out and talk to us at the next DrinkUp or share your thoughts on our Discord channel.
 We are going to try to do the best we can for the community going forward.

-We hope you are all just as excited to move forward into this new chapter of the STL Game Dev as we are!
+We hope you are all just as excited to move forward into this new chapter of the STL Gamedev as we are!